BYLAWS OF THE LITTLE FALLS SWIMMING CLUB, INC.

 Section 2.
 Applications shall be submitted to the Club by mail to its post office address.
 Upon receipt by the Club, they shall be forwarded to the Membership Chairman.

 Section 6.
-Club membership records shall be kept in the name of a single person who, in the case of a married couple, shall be the individual designated on the application form unless otherwise specified by the member.
-If a couple wishes to transfer membership to the other spouse, both parties must submit to the Board of Directors a request to transfer membership.
+Club membership records shall be kept in the name of a single person who, in the case of a married couple or partner in a civil union or domestic partnership, shall be the individual designated on the application form unless otherwise specified by the member.
+If a couple wishes to transfer membership to the other spouse or partner, both parties must submit to the Membership Chair of the Board of Directors a request to transfer membership.
+In the event of a divorce or separation, only one of the (former) spouses or partners may retain the Club membership, and that spouse or partner must continue to reside within the pool boundaries.

 Section 7.
-A member desiring to withdraw from the Club shall submit his resignation request in writing to the Club at the post office address.
+A member desiring to withdraw from the Club shall submit his or her resignation request via the form provided online at the Club’s website.
 The Membership Committee shall thereupon be notified of the resignation request and shall offer the membership to the eligible applicants for membership provided in Section 5 above.
-The resigning member shall be sent the original purchase price of his share or $200, whichever is greater, plus any capital contributions, less any taxes, assessments or other debts owed the Club by the resigning member.
-At the discretion of the Club’s Treasurer, these payments can be made before the membership and initiation fees are received from a new member, subject to the availability of funds.
+The resigning member shall be sent the actual price paid for his or her share (which, for the avoidance of doubt, will not include any adjustment to reflect the current market value of a share or any adjustment for inflation, interest or cost of living) or $200, whichever is greater, plus any capital contributions, less any taxes, assessments or other debts owed the Club by the resigning member.
+At the discretion of the Club’s Treasurer, these payments may be made before the membership and initiation fees are received from a new member, subject to the availability of funds.

 Section 8.
 Membership in the Club shall not transfer when a home changes ownership.
-In addition, upon the death of a member, his or her membership share transfer to the surviving spouse or, if there is no surviving spouse, shall revert back to the Club.
+In addition, upon the death of a member, his or her membership share transfer to the surviving spouse or partner or, if there is no surviving spouse or partner, shall revert back to the Club.

 Section 9.
-Reference herein to “member” shall, in the case of a married couple, mean either spouse.
+Reference herein to “member” shall, in the case of a marriage, a civil union or domestic partnership, mean either spouse or partner.

 Section 10.
 Membership (and its attendant privileges) applies only to a single residence, as designated on the current Club membership record.

 Section 11.
-Effective January 1, 2004, applications shall not be accepted from anyone living more than 4,000 feet from the Club property.
-Effective January 1, 2006, no applications shall be accepted from persons unless they have primary residence in that part of Montgomery County enclosed by the combination of these two boundaries:
+Applications shall not be accepted from anyone living more than 4,000 feet from the Club property.
+No applications shall be accepted from persons unless they have primary residence in that part of Montgomery County enclosed by the combination of these two boundaries:

 a.
 Commencing on the west side of River Road at Little Falls Parkway, proceed west along the south side of Little Falls Parkway until it intersects with Massachusetts Avenue, then proceed south along the east side of Massachusetts Avenue until it intersects with Western avenue, N.W., then proceed east along the north side of Western Avenue, N.W. until it intersects with Cortland Road, then proceed north along Cortland Road as if it continued to Willard Avenue (so as to include all of the houses on Sherrill, Saratoga, and Baltimore Avenues and on both sides of Cortland Road), then proceed along the south side of Willard Avenue to River Road, then proceed along the west side of River Road to Little Falls Parkway to the point of origin; and

 b.
 The area that lies west (and south) of Massachusetts Avenue, east of the Little Falls Creek, and within 4,000 feet of the Club property.
-Any applicant placed on the wait list after January 1, 2006 may only remain on the wait list if their primary residence remains within this boundary prior to the date they accept associate status.
+Any applicant placed on the wait list after January 1, 2006 may only remain on the wait list if their primary residence remains within this boundary.

 Section 12.
 Any applicant who becomes a member or associate on or after January 1, 2004 shall forfeit that membership if he or she later moves to a location more than 4,000 feet from the Club property.